jlr7245/jsilv-works/_project/callcongress2.md

 ## What is CallCongress.How?

-This is a rebuild of my previous CallCongress project with a more robust API and
+This is a rebuild of my previous CallCongress project with a more robust API and a better database system.

 ## Technical Discussion